Juan Covington: Murders

-Covington's first known murder occurred on August 19, 1998, when he used a SIG Sauer to shoot 49-year-old Rev. Thomas Lee Devlin, a Baptist Pastor (who he was in no way related to although this has been falsely reported by multiple media outlets without correction), 13 times in his church on Old York Road.
+Covington's first known murder occurred on August 19, 1998, when he used a SIG Sauer to murder The Rev. Thomas Lee Devlin, a 49-year-old Baptist pastor whom Covington was in no way related to, although this error has been falsely reported by multiple media outlets without correction.
+Covington shot Devlin 13 times in Devlin's church on Old York Road.

 The alleged motive for the killing was that Devlin supposedly used witchcraft to cast evil spells on him.
 Despite this, Covington later attended Rev. Devlin's funeral and was reportedly very upset at his death.
 Even though he knew the victim peripherally, he was not considered a suspect.
 The case was originally thought to be the result of a child custody dispute between Devlin and an ex-girlfriend although there is no record of any such custody dispute ever having taken place with the mothers of any of Devlin's multiple children.

 For the next four years, no known crimes were connected to Covington.
 On May 20, 2003, while walking around Logan, he came across 41-year-old David Stewart.
 For reasons unknown, Covington pulled out a 9mm pistol and shot at him nine times, paralyzing him from the waist down.
 Due to this, Stewart was forced to walk on crutches.
-A similar incident took place on April 26, 2004, when he encountered 32-year-old William Bryant, Jr. on West Ruscomb Street and proceeded to shoot him nine times.
+A similar incident took place on April 26, 2004, when he encountered 32-year-old William Bryant Jr. on West Ruscomb Street and proceeded to shoot him nine times.
 Like Stewart, Bryant survived the encounter, but was disabled and now has trouble with speech.
 For the latter assault, a 32-year-old social worker, Clyde A. Johnson, would be erroneously arrested and kept in detention awaiting trial, where he would remain until Covington was linked to the crimes.
-The murders would resume on March 7, 2005, when Covington shot and killed 36-year-old Odies Bosket, a clerk for the Revenue Department who was en route to pick up his daughter from a nursery in Logan.
+The murders would resume on March 7, 2005, when Covington shot and killed 36-year-old Odies Bosket, a clerk for the Revenue Department who was on route to pick up his daughter from a nursery in Logan.
 Another man, 37-year-old Morris Wells, was charged with the murder and would also be kept in detention until the real killer's capture.